Shijōnawate: Climate

 Shijōnawate has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Shijōnawate is 15.1 °C. The average annual rainfall is 1356 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 27.2 °C, and lowest in January, at around 3.6 °C.

 Demographics

 Per Japanese census data, the population of Shijōnawate rose very rapidly in the 1960s and 1970s, and has since leveled off.

 History

 The area of the modern city of Shijōnawate was within ancient Kawachi Province, and was the site of the 1348 Battle of Shijōnawate.
 The village of Shijōnawate (written as 甲可村), was established within Sasara District with the creation of the modern municipalities system on April 1, 1889.
-On April 1, 1896 the area became part of Kitakawachi District, Osaka.
-On April1,1932, the village adopted the present kanji for its name and was raised to town status on July 1, 1947.
+On April 1, 1896, the area became part of Kitakawachi District, Osaka.
+On April 1, 1932, the village adopted the present kanji for its name and on July 1, 1947 it was raised to town status.
 The neighboring village of Tahara was absorbed on June 25, 1961.
-On July 1, 1970 Shijōnawate was raised to city status.
+On July 1, 1970, Shijōnawate was raised to city status.